YousefMaher179/ososs-tech-test/README.md

 # WYSIWYG Editor

-A simple and customizable rich text editor built with React and TypeScript.
+A simple and customizable simple text editor built with React and TypeScript.

 ## Features